 There is no doubt that your personality style has a huge impact on your leadership style.
-By knowing your DISC Behavioral Style, you can gain immediate insight into your communication preferences, what motivates you and how you instinctively try to motivate others.
-In short, you learn what type of leader you are.
+By knowing your DISC leadership style, you can gain immediate insight into your communication preferences, what motivates you, and how you instinctively try to motivate others.
+In short, you will discover what type of leader you are.

 Each behavioral style has instinctive behavioral strengths and limitations.
 Learning how to maximize your strengths and minimize your limitations is the first step to effective leadership development.
 The DISC leadership style report will help you identify these strengths and limitations.

 - Visionary thinkers

 - Charismatic and influencing

 - Great communicators

 - Inclusive, supportive and caring

 - Hardworking, reliable and dependable

 - Willing to “lead by example”